kcmv/colabo/src/frontend/demos/colaboarthon/collective_sustainable_activism/INSTALL.md

 You need to:

 1. install it locally
-2. export each of used packages as global npm packages (with `npm local` command)
+2. export each of used packages as global npm packages (with `npm link` command)
 3. import them in this project with:

 ```sh